25 Things Your Kid’s Principal Is Secretly Thinking

 Attendance and reading are very important

 The greatest indicators of student performance and success are attendance and reading at home.
 Make sure that your kids read independently every night and that they are getting enough sleep and nutrients to stay healthy and attend school every day.
+Here are some of the most common reasons why kids hate school.

 We’re all on the same team